kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
   <summary>Reason for using nested t.Run</summary>

-In order to understand the reasoning for using t.Run in a nested way, we need to see the output that both tests produce.
+To understand why we use t.Run in a nested way, look at the output that both tests produce.
 When not using t.Run in a nested way, the test could look like this:

 ```go